 If you’re looking to earn more Marriott points, remember Marriott is a Chase transfer partner, so you can transfer Chase Ultimate Rewards points to Marriott at a 1:1 ratio.
 This is a useful option if you need to top off your account to book another award night.

-Pairing the Marriott Bonvoy Boundless Card with a Chase Ultimate Rewards points earning card can be a fantastic card strategy.
+Pairing the Marriott Bonvoy Boundless Credit Card with a Chase Ultimate Rewards points-earning card can be a fantastic strategy.

-One strategy is to earn lots of flexible Chase Ultimate Rewards points with cards like the Chase Sapphire Preferred Card, Chase Sapphire Reserve or Ink Business Preferred Credit Card.
-Then, transfer points to Marriott and other travel partners when you’re ready to book an award.
+You could earn lots of flexible Chase Ultimate Rewards points with cards like the Chase Sapphire Preferred® Card, Chase Sapphire Reserve® or Ink Business Preferred Credit Card.
+Then you could transfer points to Marriott and other travel partners when you’re ready to book an award.

 Here are the Chase Ultimate Rewards points credit cards that allow you to transfer to travel partners: